Last updated on April 1, 2026

 Twilight Mire

-The Gitrog Monster‘s last ability can be abused in several ways.
-The most common is to dredge out your library, putting lands into your graveyard and drawing cards.
-The combination of always having a dredge card in your library and continually drawing cards lets you mill your entire deck, shuffle it back in with Gaea's Blessing, and use those extra draw triggers from Gitrog to draw your entire deck.
-Dakmor Salvage is the most effective card here, being a land and a dredge card at the same time.
+You can break the last ability on The Gitrog Monster in several ways.
+The most common is to dredge out your library, put lands into your graveyard and draw cards.
+The combination of always having a dredge card in your library and continually drawing cards lets you mill your entire deck, shuffle it back in with Gaea's Blessing, and use those extra draw triggers from your frog horror to draw your entire deck.

-You’ve got infinite life with Golgari Brownscale loops (with the help of Gaea's Blessing and Noxious Revival) or infinite mana with Dark Ritual combos, which in turn gives you infinite lifedrain with Ebony Charm.
+You’ve got infinite life with Golgari Brownscale loops (with the help of Gaea's Blessing and Noxious Revival) or infinite mana with Dark Ritual combos, which in turn gives you infinite life drain with Ebony Charm.

-While these combos all sound complicated, they’re all super easy to set up as you really just need to get Dakmor Salvage in your graveyard and The Gitrog Monster in play.
+While these combos all sound complicated, they’re all super easy to set up as you really need to get Dakmor Salvage in your graveyard and The Gitrog Monster in play.

 Upgrades